NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 # Now ensure user is sudoer, vim `/etc/sudoers` and uncomment this line and :wq!
 %wheel ALL=(ALL) NOPASSWD: ALL

-# finally set the default editor for all users to vim save this to `vim/etc/profile.d/editor.sh`
+# finally set the default editor for all users to vim save this to `vim /etc/profile.d/editor.sh`
 export EDITOR=vim

 # helpful non-user-specific applications